When you think of “bias” you probably think of it in terms of something negative.

 Although a good sense of self-esteem and self-love is healthy, some people take the Lake Wobegon effect to the extreme.
 As you can imagine, a strong self-enhancement bias is not very effective at winning you friends or giving you a realistic perspective on the world.
-Researchers have found that this effect is more prominent in certain cultures than other; you may think the greatest divide is between individualistic and collectivistic cultures, but recent research has suggested that self-enhancement bias is strongest in nations with high economic inequality (White, 2012).
+Researchers have found that this effect is more prominent in certain cultures than others; you may think the greatest divide is between individualistic and collectivistic cultures, but recent research has suggested that self-enhancement bias is strongest in nations with high economic inequality (White, 2012).

-The Lake Wobegon effect highlights the advantages and potential disadvantages of focusing solely on the positive—it’s great to be optimistic and forward-thinking, but it actually is possible to have too much positivity and too much self-esteem!
+The Lake Wobegon effect highlights the advantages and potential disadvantages of focusing solely on the positive—it’s great to be optimistic and forward-thinking, but it actually is possible to have too much positivity and too much self-esteem.